Shop the 90+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more

 When do Memorial Day sales start?

 Memorial Day sales are in full swing.
-While the official holiday will be observed tomorrow, May 30, the sales have been live all weekend long.
 Right now, you can shop massive markdowns on home essentials from Bed Bath & Beyond, Macy's and Sur La Table or snag savings on wardrobe must-haves at Michael Kors, Nordstrom and Saks Fifth Avenue.
 Meanwhile, some of our favorite mattress retailers, including Tuft & Needle and Awara, are offering unheard of markdowns and Best Buy and Samsung are running incredible discounts on tech and appliances.

 When is Memorial Day 2022?

-Memorial Day 2022 will be observed throughout the country tomorrow, May 30.
+Memorial Day 2022 is today, May 30.
 The federal holiday is historically recognized on the last Monday of May and honors fallen U.S. military personnel.

 What are the best Memorial Day 2022 sales?